 You can edit a symbol or security name by double clicking the cell.
 For each security, if necessary, edit the name in one of its rows, If the correct security name appears in the imported file, double click on it to select it, then copy and paste/edit, taking care if you have used a variation or abbreviation within KMyMoney.
 If you edit a security name, that edit will be applied to all rows with the same symbol.

-Now the import has occurred and you're into KMM to select the investment account to use.
+Now the import has occurred and you're into KMyMoney to select the investment account to use.
 Then the checking account, if there were any brokerage type transactions.

 It might also be that if debit and credit columns are in use, one of those columns may legitimately contain no entries.
 This would mean that that column has no decimal symbol present, and this would result in a warning.
-If you see that this is the case, you may click either of the Accept buttons (Accept this or Accept all.)
+If you see that this is the case, you may click either of the buttons to accept ( or .)

 Decimal Symbol.
 Another possible problem might be that the selected decimal symbol is incorrect.
 Selecting the symbol to match the data should clear that error.
 Normally, you should not need to change this selection.
 Note that the Decimal Symbol must be set to match your file, not your locale.
 If your locale setting has a different value, conversion will be seen to take place.
 The display of the file in the upper part of the window will show numeric fields highlighted in green if the current setting produces valid results, otherwise in red.
 The highlighting also reflects the Start line and End line settings.
 There could be warnings if any of the selected cells appear not to contain the selected symbol.